Absorbent incontinence aids

 Exercise 4: Standing

-• Stand up straight, both feet have firm contact with the ground, the upper body is stable.
+• Stand upright, both feet firmly in contact with the ground, the upper body stable.

-• Now alternate by standing on your toes with one leg (lifting the heel), while the other foot remains firmly on the ground.
+• Now alternate by standing on the toes of one foot (heel lifted), while the other foot remains firmly on the ground.

 For men

-Pelvic floor training – Men who suffer from incontinence often don't think about it at all.
+Pelvic floor training – men who suffer from incontinence usually don't even think about it.
 However, a weak pelvic floor is a common cause of incontinence (stress incontinence).
 We have compiled selected pelvic floor exercises for men here.
-Good to know: A strong pelvic floor also enhances erectile function and sexual endurance.
+Good to know: A strong pelvic floor also improves erectile function and sexual endurance.

 Exercise 1: Sitting

-• Sit up straight on a chair with a hard seat.
+• Sit upright on a chair with a hard seat.

-• Make sure that your body weight is on the sit bones and the pubic bone.
+• Make sure that your body weight rests on the sitting bones and the pubic bone.

-• Breathe in – as you do, the belly bulges forward and the pelvic floor is relaxed.
+• Inhale – the belly bulges forward and the pelvic floor is relaxed.

-• Breathe out – the belly flattens and the pelvic floor muscles are tensed.
+• Exhale – the belly flattens and the pelvic floor muscles contract.

 • Repeat several times.